alonay/AYphoto_album/samples/photo_album/README.md

 The application has 2 routes:

 * **/photos** - Presents a list of images tagged by `myphotoalbum`
-* **/photos/new** - Presents an upload control that allows uploading multiple files by a file input or drag-and-grop.
+* **/photos/new** - Presents an upload control that allows uploading multiple files by a file input or drag-and-drop.
 Uploads have a dynamic progress bar.
 In addition it displays the details of successful uploads.

 The default route is set to `/photos`.